guilhermefarto/ant-colony-optimization/README.md

 Each ant is uniquely identified through the attribute called `id`.

-The attributes of an object of the Ant class are:
+The attributes for Ant class are:

 ```python
 	int id